-Look for the direction in which the other boats have cast their anchor, and cast it, so it does not cross.
-Let it go in good time, there is plenty of chain.
-When you leave the spot, then sail out (Do not drag your boat out by the windlass) and pull the anchor straight up - this minimizes the risk of pulling up another anchor.
+Look for the direction in which the other boats have cast their anchor, and cast it, so it doesn’t cross.
+Let it go in good time - plenty of chain is available.
+When you leave the spot, sail out (remember to not drag your boat out by the windlass) and pull the anchor straight up - this minimizes the risk of pulling up another anchor.

 There may be fixed mooring lines, in which case you should not use your anchor.
 Read about this in your water pilot.
 A sign on the dock with an inverted anchor indicates that you must not drop your anchor here.

-Croatia: In Croatia, it may also be an advantage to reserve a berth in a harbour in advance.
-This can be done at e.g. Porthop or www.my-sea.com.
+Croatia: In Croatia, it may be an advantage to reserve a berth in a harbour in advance.
+This can be done at e.g., Porthop or http://www.my-sea.com/.
 Here you can also see the price level of harbour fees.

 Greece: First come, first served!